 For optimal Stairmaster benefits, it’s essential to maintain the correct form throughout your workout.

-Do this by keeping your head up and making sure your eyes are looking straight ahead.
+Do this by keeping your head up and ensuring your eyes look straight ahead.

 Resist the tendency to stick your elbows out to the sides, hunch your shoulders up or lean forward onto the machine’s rails.
 Doing so will decrease the effectiveness of your workouts and result in a lower calorie burn.

-Keep your hip flexors and glutes engaged, and allow your left shoulder to lift as you step up with your right foot, then lift your right shoulder upwards as you step up with your left leg.
+Keep your hip flexors and glutes engaged, and allow your left shoulder to lift, then lift your right shoulder upwards as you step up with your left leg.
+Alternate this movement.

 Don’t lean into the rails.
+Rest your hands on them lightly.
 They should assist you with balance only.

-Stairmaster workouts are very effective for toning and strengthening the legs, hips, butt, and thighs.
+Stairmaster workouts are highly effective for toning and strengthening the butt, hips, thighs, and calves.

-They also work the core, and they are excellent for improving balance and agility.
+They also target the core and are excellent for improving balance, coordination, mobility, and strengthening the bones.

 -